jamijoj/jamila-portfolio/finalpart1.md

 Other sources

 I will use other sources to reference specific statistics for the project.
 Though these are not in the form of datasets, they provide valuable information.
-These are an article by Katherine Boyle from the Washington Post, “Cultivating the Next Generation of Ars Donors,”  (https://www.washingtonpost.com/lifestyle/style/cultivating-the-next-generation-of-arts-donors/2012/10/18/5a457fa0-f85f-11e1-8b93-c4f4ab1c8d13_story.html) and a page from NonprofitSource.com highlighting important giving statistics for the year 2018: https://nonprofitssource.com/online-giving-statistics/
+These are an article by Katherine Boyle from the Washington Post, [“Cultivating the Next Generation of Ars Donors,”](https://www.washingtonpost.com/lifestyle/style/cultivating-the-next-generation-of-arts-donors/2012/10/18/5a457fa0-f85f-11e1-8b93-c4f4ab1c8d13_story.html) and a page from NonprofitSource.com highlighting important [giving statistics for the year 2018.](https://nonprofitssource.com/online-giving-statistics/)

 # Method and Medium